timetablebot/web/README.md

 It's built using [Parcel](https://github.com/parcel-bundler/parcel).

+## End of life

+This website has the reached the end of its life as it is no longer necessary.
+For more information take a look at the [timetablebot/bot](https://github.com/timetablebot/bot#end-of-life) repository.

 ## Building

 1. Copy the `.env` file to a `.env.local` file and fill in all needed information for the imprint.